epfl-cs358/2025fa-SLAMaleykoum/include/esp1/README.md

 ## Planning
 ### Mission Planner :
-**C. MissionPlanner**
 The Mission Manager module is responsible for:
-- **Goal Selection**: Deciding the next highest-priority task (e.g., Explore an unmapped region, Navigate to a specific waypoint, or Return Home).

-- **State Management**: Tracking the robot's current mode (Exploring, Path Following, Idle, Error).

-- **Error Handling**: Detecting failures (e.g., Global Planner fails to find a path) and transitioning to recovery states.
+- **Finding the frontiers**: Selecting all the frontieres of the map.
+We begin by searching close to the robot and if nothing is found we extend the research to the whole map.
+These are the limits between what we have explored and what needs to be visited.
+Visually it corresponds to the white cells that have at least one gray cell as neighbour.

+- **Goal Selection**: Finding the next region to explore depending on the frontieres.
+We regroup the ones that are close to each other in clusters using a BFS algorithm.
+Then we select the closest cluster that is big enough.

+- **State Management**: Tracking the robot's current mode (`EXPLORATION_MODE` or `RETURN_HOME`).
+It is in `EXPLORATION_MODE` by default, and changes to return home when no more frontiers are left unexplored.
+Once in the `RETURN_HOME` mode it stays this way, unless it is changed manually via the `set_mission_state` function.

-It acts as the intermediary between the high-level system goal (e.g., "Map the entire area") and the low-level planner (A*).
+It acts as the intermediary between the high-level system (Bayesian grid) and the low-level planner (A*).

-- **Input**:
-     - **Current Global Pose** (x,y,θ): From EKF_SLAM
-     Needed to check if the robot has reached its current target.
-     - **Map Coverage Status**: From Bayesian Occupancy Grid Used to determine if there are unexplored areas left.
-This dictates the shift to the `EXPLORATION_NODE` goal type.
-     - **Global Planner Failure Status**: From System Status If A* returns an empty path, the manager switches to a recovery behavior (e.g., rotate and replan, or declare mission failed).
-- **Output**: `MissionGoal` it's packaged with coordinates, defining the target for the `GlobalPlanner`.
+- **Output**: `MissionGoal`, it is packaged with coordinates, defining the target for the `GlobalPlanner`.

 ### Global Planner :